natesilva/alfred-conventional-commits/README.md

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is a way to write Git messages in a standard format that makes it easier to read for humans _and_ computers.

-You can optionally use a publishing system like [semantic-release](https://semantic-release.gitbook.io/semantic-release/), which uses the commit messages to build a changelog and can increment version numbers and publish your NPM module automatically.

 We use the [Angular flavor](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) of Conventional Commits.

 ## How do I use it?

 1. Start the workflow.
-    - By default you can invoke Alfred and then type `conv`.
+    - Invoke Alfred and type `conv`.
 See [Settings](#settings) for other ways to run the workflow.
 2. You’ll be guided step-by-step to write your commit message.
 3. The final message will be on the clipboard.
-Paste it into your Git application and commit!
+Paste it into your Git application and commit.

-## Examples
+## What does the final commit message look like?

+The workflow will build the commit message for you.
+It will have the following parts:

 Each message begins with a **type**.
 We support the [Angular types](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type): `build`, `ci`, `docs`, `feat`, `fix`, `perf`, `refactor`, `style`, and `test`.